Budget Brochure

 A Letter from the Superintendent

-Proposition 2: Purchase of ten electric school buses
+Proposition 2: The purchase of eight diesel school buses

-This year will look slightly different at the polls, with the transition to new electronic voting machines.
-These new machines should ease the process and cut down on the amount of time it takes to vote.
+As a reminder, we will once again be utilizing the new electronic voting machines that were introduced last year.
 We have a tutorial of how to use the new machines on the budget section of our district website.

 Go Saints!